adamghill/django-unicorn.com/source/django-models.md

 :::{warning}

 This will expose all of the model values for the `QuerySet` in the HTML source.
-One way to avoid leaking all model information is to call `values()` on your `QuerySet`.
+One way to avoid leaking all model information is to pass the fields that are publicly viewable into `values()` on your `QuerySet`.

 ```python
 def mount(self):